Thamnochortus fraternus Pillans

-Thamnochortus fraternus is found on limestone outcrops or on well drained limestone slopes as well as flat areas from Cape Point to the mouth of the Gouritz River.
+Thamnochortus fraternus is found on coastal limestone outcrops or on well drained limestone slopes as well as flat areas from Cape Point to the mouth of the Gouritz River.
 The plants grow mostly in large or small groups, looking very dark brown and providing quite a contrast with the more olive-green vegetation around them.

 Derivation of name and historical aspects